csev/dj4e/assn/dj4e_ads1.md

     pip install -r requirements.txt   # or pip3

 This will pull in important extra libraries that your application will need.
-On PythonAnywhere make sure to double check under the `Web` tab under the `Virtualenv` sectiont that you have it set to something like:
+On PythonAnywhere make sure to double check under the `Web` tab under the `Virtualenv` section that you have it set to something like:

     /home/--your-account---/.virtualenvs/django2